alex-gutev/live_cells/README.md

 Occasionally you may need to write your own `ValueCell` subclasses.
 A common situation is if you have a specific computation that you want to apply to different cells throughout your code.

+To subclass `ValueCell`, the following methods have to be implemented:

+* The `get value` property accessor to return the cell's value.
+* The `addObserver` and `removeObserver` methods to add and remove observers, respectively.
-The `ValueCell` interface extends the `ValueListenable` interface with the methods `eq` and `neq` for comparing whether two cells are equal and not equal respectively.
-These methods  both return a `ValueCell` of which the value is the result of the comparison.
-The `CellEquality` mixin implements these methods using the `==` and `!=` operators for a given type.
+* The equality comparison methods `eq` and `neq`.

+The `CellEquality` mixin implements the equality comparison methods using the `==` and `!=` operators for a given type.

 To implement a cell that performs a computation which is dependent on the values of one or more argument cells, you should extend `DependentCell`.
-This class already implements `addListener` and `removeListener`, and provides a constructor which takes a list of the argument cells on which the value of the cell depends.
+This class already implements `addObserver` and `removeObserver`, and provides a constructor which takes a list of the argument cells on which the value of the cell depends.
 You're only required to implement the `value` property accessor in which the value of the cell is computed.